jliszka/jliszka.github.com/_drafts/a-frequentist-approach-to-probability.md

     <console>:15: error: Cannot prove that Int <:< Double.
                   hth.ev

 Perfect.
-You know, it always bothered me that the expected value of a die roll is 3.5.
+You know, it really bothered me when I first learned that the expected value of a die roll is 3.5.
-Requiring an explicit conversion to ```Double``` before computing the expected value makes that fact a lot more palatable.
+Requiring an explicit conversion to ```Double``` before computing the expected value of any distribution makes that fact a lot more palatable.

     scala> hth.map(_.toDouble).ev
     res0: Double = 9.9204